RichardM99/ionic-3-version-build-file-hook/README.md

  <version name="AppVersion" value="1" />
 ```

-* Once your browser build completes, the script will run automatically.
+* Once your browser build completes the script will run automatically.
 * If you want to use without running a new build you can simply run

    **node scripts/appAfterBuild.js**